Curriculum Vitae

 2013-2015 Chair, Key Group N° 119, The Executive Connection (TEC), Adelaide South Australia.

-When my wife was appointed to a professorship at the University of South Australia in May of 2013, we relocated to Adelaide, South Australia.
-I joined this executive coaching firm shortly thereafter and assumed chair responsibilities for a group of mid-sized company key executives.
-The position leveraged my background as a business leader as well as my new-found skills as a counselor and mediator.
+I joined this executive coaching firm shortly after moving to Australia and assumed chair responsibilities for a group of mid-sized company key executives.
 A chair assists his clients to achieve greater success in business and personal life, acting as a: Business coach – Chairs have broad business experience and training they share with their clients to use in their organization; as a Mentor –a Chair act as a trusted confidant to help inspire, challenge and guide executives and leaders to greater personal success; and as a Change agent – Chairs inspire and assist their clients to tackle the tough challenges in their business and personal lives.

 2013 – 2015 Marriage and Family Therapist, Adelaide, South Australia